AdobeDocs/experience-manager-cloud-service.en/help/forms/adding-reviewers-form.md

 ---
-title: Associating submission reviewers with a form
+title: How to associate submission reviewers with a form?
 seo-title: Associating submission reviewers with a form
 description: Share an Adaptive Form for review with one or more reviewers.
 uuid: 58c8c8fb-9262-4c37-b9b2-e46fe21b77d9